 Do you ever struggle to make a bow for a present or a wreath?
-Well, you don’t have to look any further as I’m going to demonstrate how to make a beautiful bow in the video below.
-Then, I will provide you with free bow-making instructions.
+Well, you don’t have to look any further.
+When you follow these instructions or follow along with the video you will be able to make your very own bow.
+You may surprise yourself.
+I sure did!

 Learn how to make a beautiful bow with these Free Bow Making Instructions

-I have really enjoyed making bows and I hope you will enjoy this video, “How to Make a Bow Using The EZ Bowmaker”.
+When I’m in my workroom and making wreaths and bows it is therapy for the soul, brings a lot of joy and stress relief.
+I hope you will enjoy this video, “How to Make a Bow Using The EZ Bowmaker”.

 Bow Making Instructions